 One of a Facebook advertiser’s primary goals is to generate quality leads.
 Sometimes, that’s done using lead forms and landing pages.
 Today, I’m going to walk through how to use Facebook Messenger ads to generate leads.

 This strategy isn’t for everyone.
 But it’s a very good option for advertisers who struggle collecting leads the conventional ways.

 Create a Messenger Ad to Generate Leads

 At the The campaign is the foundation of your Facebook ad.
-This is where you'll set an advertising objective, which defines what you want your ad to achieve. level, select the Messages When you create a campaign, one of the first things you'll do is select an objective.
-The campaign objective is the ultimate goal for your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve.
+More level, select the Messages When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
 Your selection will impact options, including optimization and delivery.
 Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
 More.

 Set up targeting and placements as you normally would.

 Under The Performance Goal is chosen within the ad set and determines optimization and delivery.
-How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action., select Leads.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More, select Leads.
 Facebook will then show your ads to people most likely to generate leads.

 Between ad setup and tracking, you’ll see a section for Messenger Setup.
 Make sure that the Generate Leads template is selected.